Energy Efficiency DirectiveEED vs EPBDScope comparison

 The overlap usually appears inside buildings: a public body may need EED public-building inventory and renovation evidence, an enterprise may include buildings in an EED energy audit, and a data-centre operator may need facilities data for the EED data-centre report.

 That overlap does not make the regimes interchangeable.
 EED evidence is anchored in energy consumption, energy savings, enterprise thresholds, public-sector duties, and data-centre indicators.
-EPBD evidence is anchored in the energy performance of buildings and building units.
+EPBD evidence is anchored in building performance, national building-stock plans and trajectories, minimum requirements and standards, certificates, renovation passports, technical systems, and .

 • Use EED Article 11 for enterprise energy-management and audit thresholds.